-I was awarded my BSN by the University of Phoenix in 2010 with a GPA of 3.8 and received the Dean’s List award.
-I am therefore confident of my ability to successfully complete the Master’s program, I always seek to excel in anything that I undertake and certainly intend to apply myself fully in order to do so within the program.
-My goal is to acquire as many skills and as much knowledge as possible to enable me to become a highly skilled and effective Family Nurse Practitioner.
+I was awarded my BSN by the University of Phoenix with a GPA of 3.8 and made the Dean’s List every semester.
+Therefore, I am confident I can complete the master's program; I always seek to excel in anything I undertake and intend to apply myself fully to do so within the program.
+I aim to acquire as many skills and knowledge as possible to become a highly skilled and effective Family Nurse Practitioner.

-My passion for nursing was fired as a 17 year old when my aunt, the only relative I had in the US, was suffering from breast cancer and it was my privilege to help care for her.
-I was inspired by the dedication and empathy demonstrated by those who nursed her and decided that I wanted to be as useful in the community as they were.
-Following my aunt’s death, I had to support myself through the last year of high school and subsequently college and nursing school.
-I believe that this provides evidence of independence, determination, diligence and focus that will enable me to excel in the program.
-I thoroughly enjoyed my nursing training and knew that I had found a vocation rather than made a mere career choice.
+My passion for nursing was fired as a 17-year-old when my aunt, the only relative I had in the US, suffered from breast cancer, and it was my privilege to help care for her.
+I was inspired by the dedication and empathy demonstrated by those who nursed her.
+I wanted to be as helpful in the community as they were.
+Following my aunt’s death, I had to support myself through the last year of high school, college, and nursing school.
+This provides evidence of independence, determination, diligence, and focus, enabling me to excel in the program.
+I thoroughly enjoyed my nursing training and knew I had found a calling and a vocation

-Much of my work to date has been in the area of cosmetic nursing.
-This has exposed me to child ‘cleft palate’ cases from underprivileged families and I have contact with Internists who have given me an insight into their work.
-These experiences have caused me to consider the direction of my future career.
-While I have enjoyed my work to date, I have concluded that I wish to apply my nursing skill in a much wider context.
-I hope to make a positive difference in many people’s lives by applying my nursing skills and to do so while pursuing a satisfying and rewarding career that will provide substantial variety and autonomy.
+Much of my work to date has been in cosmetic nursing.
+This has exposed me to child ‘cleft palate’ cases from underprivileged families, and I have enjoyed contact with Internists who have given me insight into their work.
+I now wish to serve on behalf of families as an FNP.
 I am convinced that the FNP role will enable me to meet my aspirations.
-I seek to treat a wide variety of patients and conditions and am very interested in preventative health education.
-I am also interested in the problems of providing appropriate and effective healthcare to a fast aging population and the new challenges that this situation brings.
-Coming from a culture in which the elderly are regarded as worthy of special respect and care, I feel that I might be able to provide useful insights in this area of nursing.
+I seek to treat various patients and conditions and am very interested in preventative health education.
+I am also interested in the problems of providing appropriate and effective healthcare to a rapidly aging population and the new challenges that result.
+Coming from a culture where the elderly are seen as worthy of particular respect and care, I feel I might be able to provide valuable insights into this area of nursing.

-My choice of the XXXX School of Nursing has been made after much careful research and consideration.
-I am attracted by: the fact that I can combine FNP studies while acquiring the MSN degree; the breadth and comprehensiveness of the curriculum offered; the opportunity to undertake research within the program; the reputation that the school has for providing a supportive and challenging training environment; the opportunity to undertake practical training with a very varied cultural ‘mix’ of people; and, of course, the prestigious reputation of the School which will maximize my ability to find early and suitable employment as a FNP.
+My choice of the XXXX School of Nursing has been made after careful research and consideration.
+I am attracted by: the fact that I can combine FNP studies while acquiring the MSN degree; the breadth and comprehensiveness of the curriculum offered; the opportunity to undertake research within the program; the reputation that the school has for providing a supportive and challenging training environment; the opportunity to undertake practical training with a cultural ‘mix’ of people; and, of course, the prestigious reputation of the School - all will maximize my ability to find suitable employment as an FNP.

-My goals are to enhance my skills and knowledge in the program to equip me to become a highly effective FNP.
-I seek to work with financially challenged and underserved communities and, ultimately, to establish a clinic among such a community.
-I am particularly interested in obesity and cancer prevention and hope to assist in research in the provision of effective preventative education in these areas.
+I aim to enhance my skills and knowledge in the program to equip me to become a highly effective FNP.
+I seek to work with financially challenged and underserved communities and establish a clinic in such a community.
+I am particularly interested in obesity and cancer prevention and hope to assist in research to provide outstanding preventative education in these areas.

-I am aware that the FNP role calls for particular skills and I am sure that I can offer or acquire such skills.
-In my current work, patient anxiety is something that we face each day and I find myself able to relate well to patients of all ages and to soothe them and communicate effectively with patients and families.
-I have also acquired some skill in reading ‘non-verbal’ signals when dealing with patients and reacting appropriately to them.
+Patient anxiety is something that we face daily.
+I can relate well to patients of all ages, soothe them, and communicate effectively with patients and families.
+I have also become sensitive to ‘non-verbal’ signals when dealing with patients and reacting appropriately to them.
 I am a good team worker but enjoy exercising independence and autonomy.

-As an immigrant myself, I can readily empathize with those who are facing the challenges of adjustment that this brings.
+As an immigrant, I can readily empathize with those facing the challenges of adjustment this brings.
 I was born in Iran and am fluent in Farsi.
-I have been exposed to many different cultures during travels to China, India and several countries in Africa and South America.
-I have happily studied, worked and socialized with people of many cultural and social backgrounds in the US and look forward to widening these experiences within the program.
+I have been exposed to many different cultures during my travels to China, India, and several countries in Africa and South America.
+I have happily studied, worked, and socialized with people of many cultural and social backgrounds in the US and look forward to broadening those experiences within the program.
 I enjoy learning about other cultures and sharing information about my own.

-I know that there will be many well qualified applicants for the program but genuinely feel that I am an excellent candidate.
-I have the academic background, diligence and commitment to succeed within the program but my main recommendation is a passionately held desire to become a highly skilled and effective FNP and to improving many lives in that role.
+I know there will be many well-qualified applicants for the program, but I have the academic background, diligence, and commitment to excel within the program.
+My main recommendation is my passionate desire to become a highly skilled and effective FNP and improve many lives in that role.